google/fishy-pdf/README.md

 `pdfjs-server.py` can be used to serve the webroot locally with CSP headers.

+To make it easier to pull in new versions of pdf.js, changes should be kept separate as far as possible (i.e. add new files in `web-customizations` or above the `third_party directory` unless they need to be elsewhere for technical reasons, try to avoid making changes to files from the pdf.js distribution bundle with the exception of `viewer.html`).

 ## Disclaimer

 This is not an officially supported Google product.